dentarg/auth0-blog/_includes/asides/vue.markdown

 > **Note:** If it's the user's first visit to our app _and_ our callback is on `localhost`, they'll also be presented with a consent screen where they can grant access to our API.
 A first party client on a non-localhost domain would be highly trusted, so the consent dialog would not be presented in this case.
 You can modify this by editing your [Auth0 Dashboard API](https://manage.auth0.com/#/apis) **Settings**.
 Look for the "Allow Skipping User Consent" toggle.

-We'll receive `idToken`, `accessToken`, and `expiresIn` in the hash from Auth0 when returning to our app.
+We'll receive `accessToken` and `expiresIn` in the hash from Auth0 when returning to our app.
 The `handleAuthentication()` method uses Auth0's `parseHash()` method callback to set the session (`setSession()`) by saving the tokens, and token expiration to local storage.
 The `isAuthenticated` method informs the components in the app about the user's authentication status via checking the access token's expiry time.

 Finally, we have a `logout()` method that clears data from local storage.